Uday Hussein: Personal life

-In a sign of loyalty to Saddam, the vice president of the Revolutionary Command Council Izzat al-Douri consented to marry his daughter Hawazin to Uday.
+In a sign of loyalty to Saddam, the vice-president of the Revolutionary Command Council Izzat al-Douri consented to marry his daughter Hawazin to Uday.
 However, al-Douri's influence with Saddam was so substantial that he was able to levy a condition: that the union would not be consummated.
 Because of Uday's violent and erratic behavior, al-Douri quickly petitioned that his daughter be permitted to divorce Uday.
 Uday reportedly had no children from his marriage.
-His second marriage was with Saja al-Tikriti, daughter of his step-uncle Barzan İbrahim al-Tikriti; that marriage soon ended as well, beginning with Saja's refusal to return to Iraq after going to Switzerland.
-Brother of Saja said about the reason of divorce, "Uday did not beat my sister black and blue but treated her like a princess.
+His third marriage was with Saja al-Tikriti, daughter of his step-uncle Barzan İbrahim al-Tikriti; that marriage soon ended as well, beginning with Saja's refusal to return to Iraq after going to Switzerland.
+Saja's brother said about the reason of divorce, "Uday did not beat my sister black and blue but treated her like a princess.
 My sister was only 16, and had different ideas about marriage.
 That's why they separated soon after the wedding."
-Dr. Ala Bashir said:"Four days after the wedding, Uday was accompanied by a number of prostitutes in a suite at the Rasheed Hotel, which led to a new scandal in Baghdad.
+Dr. Alaa Bashir said: "Four days after the wedding, Uday was accompanied by a number of prostitutes in a suite at the Rasheed Hotel, which led to a new scandal in Baghdad.
 Saja went out to Sajida's house because her parents were in Geneva and tried unsuccessfully to persuade her uncle to agree to divorce her, but the president refused and asked her to talk to Uday about that.
 Uday refused to talk about the issue of divorce and told her: 'Our family does not know about divorce.'"
-It was alleged that Uday's third marriage was to the daughter of Saddam's cousin Ali Hassan al-Majid.
+It was alleged that Uday's first marriage was to the daughter of Saddam's cousin, Ali Hassan al-Majid.
 A Turkish woman named Sevim Torun claimed that she was married to Uday and had a son named Mesut Uday and published her memoir Saddam's Bride.

 Uday was reported to have converted to Shia Islam from Sunni Islam in 2001, but he denied these reports.

 Allegations of crimes

-In November 1987, Latif said, "I saw many rapes.
+In November 1987, Uday's alleged body double Latif Yahia said, "I saw many rapes.
 He raped and killed women, and then killed her parents if they complained.
 I witnessed many murders.
 Uday had raped one of the Baghdad Beauty Queens and her father complained to Saddam.
 He ordered me to kill him.
 I refused and instead cut my wrists."

 A report released on 20 March 2003, one day after the American led invasion of Iraq, by ABC News detailed several allegations against Uday: